-What all three of these bubbles have in common is that they will impact middle class consumer spending, with no end in sight.
+What all four of these bubbles have in common is that they will impact middle class consumer spending, with no end in sight.

 The rate of home ownership has fallen to its lowest point since 1965, partly because younger families have too much student debt to take on the obligation of buying a house.

 The public debate on how to fund healthcare and who should pay for it is among the most bitter of partisan issues, partly because we have the highest healthcare costs in the world and it’s costing people at least an extra four thousand dollars per year compared to just about any other developed country in the world without any quality superiority to show for it.